GameFoundry/bsf/Documentation/Manuals/docs/00_User/12_AdvancedRendering/06_creatingMeshes.md

 HMesh mesh = Mesh::create(meshDesc);
 ~~~~~~~~~~~~~

-## Vertex description {#creatingMeshes_a_a}
+## Vertex description
-To create a new vertex description object you call @ref bs::VertexDataDesc::create "VertexDataDesc::create()".
-After creation you need to specify a list of vertex elements by calling @ref bs::VertexDataDesc::addVertElem "VertexDataDesc::addVertElem()".
+To create a new vertex description object you call @bs::VertexDataDesc::create.
+After creation you need to specify a list of vertex elements by calling @bs::VertexDataDesc::addVertElem.
 Each vertex element is identified by:
  - Type - Determines the size and format of that specific property (e.g. a 3D float for a position property).
-All supported types are provided in the @ref bs::VertexElementType "VertexElementType" enum.
+All supported types are provided in the @bs::VertexElementType enum.
  - Semantic - Determines to which vertex GPU program input field will this property be mapped to.
-All supported semantic types are provided in the @ref bs::VertexElementSemantic "VertexElementSemantic" enum.
+All supported semantic types are provided in the @bs::VertexElementSemantic enum.
 Multiple types can be mapped to the same semantic by using the `semanticIdx` parameter.

 ~~~~~~~~~~~~~{.cpp}
 // Create a vertex with a position, normal and UV coordinates